Egg bound chicken

 • Warm water

 Step #3.
 While she is in the water, gently rub her abdomen.
-Be slow and gentle, so you are not causing additional stress.
+Be slow and gentle and use a calm voice to help keep her relaxed.

 Step #4.
 After 20 minutes, remove her from the water and gently blot her dry with a towel.
-You can also use a hair dryer on a low setting to dry her off more quickly.
+You may need to do this more than once to remove the water.

 Step #5.
-Lubricate her vent by rubbing olive oil or vegetable oil on with your finger.
+Lubricate her vent by rubbing olive oil, mineral oil, or vaseline around the area with your finger.

 a blue cardboard box with chicken wire on one side and 2 chickens inside

 Step #7.
 If she does not pass her egg, soak her again for another 20 minutes.
-Repeat the process until she passes her egg.
+Repeating steps 1-6 as needed.

 If there is no improvement, it may be best to contact a vet.
-Yes, it’s true many vets will not treat poultry, but they will help or give advice over the phone.
+Yes, it’s true many vets will not treat poultry, but most will help you over the phone.
 If not, you can try calling a neighbor who has chickens themselves to see if they have any advice to give.

 Books For Chicken Care

-1. Ensure that your hens have access to calcium-rich feed, such as oyster shells, which will help strengthen the reproductive system.
+#1.
+Ensure that your hens have access to calcium-rich feed, such as oyster shells, which will help strengthen the reproductive system.
+I like to mix it in with our chicken scratch or in with their regular feed.

 a group of eggs in a nesting box